 What do you do if you hear strange noises?
 Be careful, but if you can, inspect your attic, your roof, and the perimeter of your home for intrusion points and compare with the other signs below.
+And of course, call a professional wildlife removal expert if you suspect you have animals living in your home.

 Their teeth and chewing capabilities are quite strong but their entry points have different characteristics over the other animals.